FiservNZ/fiservonboardingexp/README.md

 ### Installing Dependencies

-There are two methods of adding dependencies to your projects in flutter using VS Code:
+There are two methods of adding dependencies to your projects in Flutter using VS Code:
-1. The first method to add dependencies in flutter, requires the pubspec.yaml file to be edited manually.
+1. The first method to add dependencies in Flutter requires the pubspec.yaml file to be edited manually.
-    First add the code under the `dependencies` section (edit the **placeholder** with the package name, and add the version after the colon if required).
+    First, add the code under the `dependencies` section (edit **placeholder** with the package name, and add the version after the colon if required).

     ```
     dependencies:
     placeholder:
     ```
-    then in the file add the following line to the top of the file that will use it (edit the info **between the inverted commas** to match the package info).
+    then in the file, add the following line to the top of the file that will use it (edit the info **between the inverted commas** to match the package info).

     ```